Al Green (politician)

-Alexander N. Green (born September 1, 1947) is an American lawyer and politician serving as a U.S. representative from since 2005.
+Alexander N. Green (born September 1, 1947) is an American lawyer and politician serving as the U.S. representative for since 2005.
 A member of the Democratic Party, Green served as the justice of the peace of Harris County, Texas from 1977 to 2004.
 Green is a member of the United States House Committee on Financial Services.

 On March 6, 2025, Green was censured for having repeatedly interrupted President Donald Trump's address to a joint session of Congress two days earlier.
+Green has filed articles of impeachment against Trump multiple times, during both of Trump's terms in office, including on three occasions in 2025 alone; none of these resolutions have been successful.
+He was also escorted out of the House chamber during the 2026 State of the Union Address.
+In 2026, he ran in Texas's 18th congressional district against Christian Menefee in the Democratic primary after his district was drawn out due to the Texas redistricting.
+He lost to Menefee in the primary runoff.

 Early life, education, and early career

 Green was born on September 1, 1947, in New Orleans, Louisiana.
 He attended Florida A&M University, Howard University, and Tuskegee Institute, but did not receive an undergraduate degree from any of these institutions.
 Despite this, Green earned a Juris Doctor in 1973 from Thurgood Marshall School of Law at Texas Southern University.
 He is a member of Alpha Phi Alpha fraternity.

 In 1974, Green co-founded the law firm of Green, Wilson, Dewberry, and Fitch.
 He has served as president of the Houston National Association for the Advancement of Colored People (NAACP).

 In 1977, Green was elected justice of the peace in Harris County, Texas.
 He held this position until 2004.